(802) 828-5320; ellen (at) vsjf.org

-Jake spent the last year as an AmeriCorps member serving with the Vermont Natural Resources Council (VNRC) and the Vermont Energy & Climate Action Network (VECAN) as the Community Energy and Climate Action Organizer.
+Jake joined the VSJF in September 2012 and has assisted in the development of the Food System Atlas, has written the Nutrient Management chapter of the Farm to Plate Strategic Plan and supports a number of Farm to Plate Network groups.
+Before he was hired by the VSJF, he was an AmeriCorps member in 2011-12 serving with the Vermont Natural Resources Council (VNRC) and the Vermont Energy & Climate Action Network (VECAN) as the Community Energy and Climate Action Organizer.
 At VNRC, Jake worked closely with town energy committees across the state on energy efficiency, renewable energy, and energy planning issues.
 Before returning to Vermont, where he grew up, and serving with VNRC, Jake received a Master’s of Science in Environmental Policy from Bard College.
 His thesis focused on the value of ecosystem services from farmland in Vermont.
 Jake has an undergraduate degree in philosophy from Fordham University and still enjoys, time permitting, waxing philosophical.
-He lives in Montpelier with his partner.
+He lives in Barre with his partner and orange cats.